-Students who are in good standing at another post-secondary institution within or outside of Belize may be admitted to SJCJC as transfer students if they present evidence of satisfactory academic performance, i.e., a cumulative grade point average of at least 2.00.
+Students who are in good standing at another post-secondary institution within or outside of Belize may be admitted to SJCJC as transfer students if they submit an application form, and follow the application procedures and are accepted by the admissions office.

 Transfer credits will only be considered for courses in which grades of C or better were obtained.
 Not more than thirty (30) credit hours toward the SJC degree will be allowed for work done at another junior college, college or university.
 Courses completed ten (10) or more years before the date of application cannot be transferred.
-Students transferring into any degree or certificate program at St. John's College are warned that a course with the same name from another institution is not automatically transferable.
+Students transferring into any degree program at St. John's College are warned that a course with the same name from another institution is not automatically transferable.
 The Office of Academic Affairs in consultation with the Office of the Registrar will review the respective course descriptions, course objectives and course content to determine course equivalency and transferability.